chernov-anton/lead-time/README.md

 ### Calculate Lead Time

 1. Enter your GitHub Personal Access Token
-2. Provide the repository URL (e.g., `https://github.com/owner/repo`)
-3. Enter your team slug (found in the team's URL, e.g., if the team URL is `https://github.com/orgs/owner/teams/my-team`, the slug is `my-team`)
-4. Select the time period and value (e.g., 3 months)
+2. Select your organization from the dropdown
+3. Select one or more teams using the searchable multi-select
+4. Choose your date range using the date pickers
+5. Select your preferred time unit (daily, weekly, or monthly)
-5. Click "Analyze"
+6. Click "Analyze"

-The tool will generate three charts:
+The tool will generate:
+- Three interactive charts:
   - Average lead time over time
   - Median lead time over time
   - Number of PRs over time

-Each chart includes a trend line to show the overall direction of the metric.
+- Detailed breakdown of PRs by period
+- Trend analysis for each metric

 ## Metrics Explanation